Salons & Convenings

 Inaugural Salon

 Programming is structured for candor over performance.
-The Salon opens with a brief institutional framing from the Executive Director, followed by structured small-group dialogue on questions drawn from the Institute's active research agenda.
-The evening closes with a reception over dinner.
+The Salon opens with a brief institutional framing from the Executive Director, followed by structured small-group dialogue on questions drawn from the Institute's active research agenda, and closes with a reception over dinner.
+Selected salons feature a leading outside scholar or practitioner to open the central question, by invitation of the Institute.

 Anchoring

-Timed to the optimal NYC institutional window: post-Bilderberg, ahead of the August dispersal.
+Timed to the optimal New York institutional window.
 The city's institutional density is the anchor; no single peer event is required to draw attendance.

-Central London with Big Ben, Westminster Abbey, and the Houses of Parliament
+Central London with Big Ben and the Houses of Parliament

 London